Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 env.close()
 ```

-Now, if you run this script and press `Play` the Unity Editor when prompted, The console in the Unity Editor will
+Now, if you run this script and press `Play` the Unity Editor when prompted,
-display a message at every Python step.
+the console in the Unity Editor will display a message at every Python step.
 Additionally, if you press the Space Bar in the Unity Engine, a message will
 appear in the terminal.